Rami114/x86.help/includes/instruction/_emms.md

 Sets the values of all the tags in the x87 FPU tag word to empty (all 1s).
 This operation marks the x87 FPU data registers (which are aliased to the MMX technology registers) as available for use by x87 FPU floating-point instructions.
-(See Figure 8-7 in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, for the format of the x87 FPU tag word.)
+(See Volume 1, for the format of the x87 FPU tag word.)
 All other MMX instructions (other than the EMMS instruction) set all the tags in x87 FPU tag word to valid (all 0s).